-In March of 2017 while on a trip with Will in New Hampshire, he invited me to join his friends, Kevin and Laura, on a sailing expedition off the coast of Greece on a self chartered Catamaran.
-We would spend 7 days on the Aegean Sea, traveling between the Cyclades Islands and exploring their unique coastal communities.
-This would be my first experience traveling outside of the United States and I was incredibly excited.
+In March of 2017, while on a trip with Will in New Hampshire, he invited me to join his friends, Kevin and Laura, on a sailing expedition off the coast of Greece.
+On a self chartered Catamaran, we would spend 7 days sailing the Aegean Sea, traveling between the Cyclades Islands and exploring their unique coastal communities.
+An additional 4 days would be spent in Athens exploring the vast history of the city.

 Our next stop, London.

-When we arrived it was near dawn so we napped along the docks of the harbor while waiting for our fellow sailors to arrive, shooing away stray cats and dogs and listening to nearby club music from Aqua Cafe, a local spot that we came to recognize as both a nightclub and a breakfast café.
-Once everyone arrived we boarded our boat and set off for the island of Kea.
+When we arrived it was near dawn so we napped along the docks of the harbor while waiting for our fellow shipmates to arrive.
+Much to our surprise, we spent that napping period shooing away stray cats and dogs, as well as listening to nearby club music from Aqua Cafe, a local spot that we came to recognize as both a nightclub and a breakfast café.
+Once everyone arrived we boarded our boat and set off into open water.

-The Island of Kea is known for its famous Lion of Kea, a large smiling Lion carved out of slab rock nestled within the Grecian hillside of a town called Loulis.
+The Island of Kea is known for its “Lion of Kea”, a large Lion carved out of slab rock with a curious history.
+Nestled within the Grecian hillside of the town of Loulis, this lion gazes down on you with a subtle yet friendly smile.
 Archaeologists are unsure as to whether the lion was originally carved with this friendly grin, or if its facial expression changed overtime with weathering; this Lion itself dates back to 600BCE.

-We traveled across the island, zigzagging through small communities on back roads and scenic byways, stopping occasionally to take in the sights, reconfigure our navigation and pet roadside donkeys.
-We made our way across the island and spent some time exploring Castle Sifnos, ruins of a once fortified medieval settlement dating back to the 14th century.
-We followed a winding stone walkway out to the Church of the Seven Martyrs, a singular whitewashed church resting on a rocky peninsula above the Aegean Sea.
+We traveled across the island, zigzagging through small communities on narrow back roads and scenic byways, stopping occasionally to take in the sights, reconfigure our navigation and pet roadside donkeys.
+We made our way across the island in tact and spent some time exploring Castle Sifnos, ruins of a once fortified medieval settlement dating back to the 14th century.
+We followed a winding stone walkway out to the Church of the Seven Martyrs, a beautiful singular whitewashed church resting on a rocky peninsula high above the Aegean Sea.

 Our time in Athens felt much like taking a step backing into our grade school history books as we were overcome by the sudden depth of history.
 We worked our way through the bustling streets of the city, passing vendors and street performers, restaurants and shopping centers until we stumbled upon the ruins of a time long ago.
 The ancient Agora of Athens, the Temple of Hephaestus, the Stoa of Attalos (Archeological Museum), the Odeon of Herodes Atticus, the Roman Forum of Athens, and the Temple of Olympian Zeus all surround the Acropolis, a powerful citadel protectively watching over all of Athens.